aiidalab/aiidalab-qe/docs/source/development/plugin.rst

 Entry point
 -----------------------
+Finally, one needs to register the entry point of the plugin.
 Here is the entry point for this plugin.
-One needs to add it to `entry_points` inside the setup file.

 .. code-block:: python

+    # this is the entry point of the plugin
     hello_world ={
     "outline": Outline,
     "setting": Setting,